HomeLaboratory of Bioadaptation sa sa

 researcher Saida Tofig Zulfugarova

-junior researcher Shahriyar Fateh Sadigov
+researcher Shahriyar Fateh Sadigov

 junior researcher Gulnar Rizvan Abdullayeva